Sam6730/privlint/README.md

 # shell history and the process table (`ps`).
 Omit it for a local model.
 ```

-If the provider errors out (bad key, dead endpoint, timeout), the run **degrades gracefully**: the judgment check is skipped with a note on stderr and your deterministic findings are unaffected — judgment is best-effort, never the credibility floor.
+If the provider errors out (bad key, dead endpoint, timeout), the run **degrades gracefully**: the judgment check is skipped with a note on stderr and your deterministic findings are unaffected.

 ## Privacy & limits

 - **Your source code never leaves your machine.** Only the small, inspectable `summary.json` is sent to the model provider *you* choose, with *your* key.
-Nothing is stored on the author's side — the tool is stateless.
+Nothing is stored on the author's side so the tool is stateless.
-- It's honest about what it **can't** see: your vendor contracts, data residency, and whether a deletion path actually purges every store (it detects the *presence* of a path, not its completeness).
+- It's honest about what it **can't** see: your vendor contracts, data residency and whether a deletion path actually purges every store (it detects the *presence* of a path, not its completeness).
-- It never auto-declares a legal verdict ("you are subject to GDPR", "you are selling data"), and it never writes a privacy policy for you to publish.
+- It never auto-declares a legal verdict ("you are subject to GDPR", "you are selling data") and it never writes a privacy policy for you to publish.

 > **This is a privacy-hygiene check, not legal advice.** It flags likely problems to get reviewed; it can't see your vendor contracts or data residency, and a clean result doesn't prove compliance.
 When in doubt, check with counsel.

 ## Scope

 GDPR / UK GDPR (incl.
-PECR) / CCPA-CPRA data-privacy hygiene, for JavaScript / TypeScript (Next.js, Node, Express).
-Out of scope: SOC 2, ISO 27001, general security posture, and other stacks (the `summary.json` schema is the language-agnostic seam for future extractors).
+PECR) / CCPA-CPRA data-privacy hygiene for JavaScript / TypeScript (Next.js, Node, Express).
+Future updates will include support for additional languages.

 ## License